opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 }
 ```

-### Running and Testing Data Prepper with Source Coordination
+### Running and testing Data Prepper using source coordination

-To create a new plugin, it is helpful to first experience setting up and running Data Prepper locally.
-The following steps will outline how to get Data Prepper up and running with a pipeline
-that is streaming documents from MongoDB, and writing them to OpenSearch using source coordination.
-The example will only use a single Data Prepper application instance,
+Before creating a new plugin, you must set up and run Data Prepper locally.
+The following steps guide you in configuring Data Prepper for streaming documents from MongoDB to OpenSearch using source coordination.
+While this example uses a single Data Prepper instance, the source coordination allows for scalability when running multiple instances with identical pipeline configurations and shared source coordination store settings defined in `data-prepper-config.yaml`.
-but using source coordination allows for scaling if multiple instances of Data Prepper were run with the same pipeline configuration (i.e. pointing to the same MongoDB database),
-and utilizing the same source coordination store as defined in the `data-prepper-config.yaml`.

-#### Step 1 - Set up Data Prepper locally for development
+#### Step 1 - Set up Data Prepper for local development

-The [Data Prepper Developer Guide](https://github.com/opensearch-project/data-prepper/blob/main/docs/developer_guide.md) demonstrates all of the ways to run Data Prepper.
+The [Data Prepper developer guide](https://github.com/opensearch-project/data-prepper/blob/main/docs/developer_guide.md) provides a complete overview for running Data Prepper in various environments.
-When developing a new source plugin, one must clone the Data Prepper repository and build from source with the following commands
+Creating a new source plugin requires cloning the Data Prepper repository and building it from source using the following commands:

-Clone the Data Prepper repository
+- Clone the Data Prepper repository
 ```
 git clone https://github.com/opensearch-project/data-prepper.git
 ```

-Build data prepper from source
+- Build Data Prepper from source

 ```
 ./gradlew assemble